 since I came into the field from journalism and worked as the only PR person in my jobs before becoming a full-time professional.
 I really appreciated other pros outside my office mentoring me until I got up to speed, got advanced degrees and APR.
+What is the most surprising thing that happened in your career?

 I never thought I would interview the President of the Philippines for a film for the NGO where I worked.
+What would you like to see Fellows accomplish in the next five years?